 The Board of Directors is aware of the importance of good corporate governance to increase transparency, competitiveness and confidence to the shareholders, the investors and the involved parties.
 So, it has prescribed in written format the policy on good corporate governance and also revised and updated the policy on good corporate governance and business ethic handbook that are suitable for the business environments and more international, by stipulating that the revision of good corporate governance policy shall be made once a year.
 In 2006 and 2007, the Audit Committees has prescribed additional good practice guidelines to ensure the clear direction to be used by all executives and staffs.
-In 2012, the Audit Committee has reviewed the principle of Corporate Good Governance that has been revised in the 10th Edition since 2001.
-This includes the year 2012 when Audit Committees seeks to add and improve the principle of corporate good governance in a much clearer and more coverage.
+In 2013, the Audit Committee has reviewed the principle of Corporate Good Governance that has been revised in the 11st Edition since 2001, seeks to add and improve the principle of corporate good governance in a much clearer and more coverage.